jonathanolson/slither/notes/patterns.md

       - Face values (including blank)
     - Features:
       - ..
 All the other things we are used to
   -
+  - Face Color Annoyance:
+    - Our booleans are VERY overspecified.
+Are dual-color with faces representations possible?
+      - (though this is... so simple)
+      - Could just be consistent and compute duals, and:
+        - (a) fully specify all color relations based on the relationships (fill them out)
+        - (b) minimize them when we actually... scan for patterns?
+  -
   - Highlander:
     - STORE WHETHER A RULE/PATTERN IS HIGHLANDER(!)